alexboia/WP-Trip-Summary/README.md

 ### Version 0.2.7
 - Refactoring: the plug-in now has a more manageable and extensible structure, with the most important change being the splitting of all the code previously in `abp01-plugin-main.php`, into separate plugin modules;
 - Feature: Added an about page ([Issue 59](https://github.com/alexboia/WP-Trip-Summary/issues/59));
-- Feature: Enhanced display for the frontend viewer information items ([issue 75](https://github.com/alexboia/WP-Trip-Summary/issues/75));
+- Feature: Enhanced display for the frontend viewer information items ([Issue 75](https://github.com/alexboia/WP-Trip-Summary/issues/75));
+- Feature: Added support for GeoJSON file import ([Issue 76](https://github.com/alexboia/WP-Trip-Summary/issues/76));
+- Improved plug-in documentation;
 - Improved usability and UI for the settings page;
 - Improved usability and UI for the help page;
 - Updated help contents;